ruthsarian/stc_diywatch/README.md

 * Secret scrolling message.

 ## Features To Add
+* Improve power consumption.
+* Create low battery alert of some kind.
 * Change display brightness. (low priority; maybe store value in clock ram?)

 ## How to Use the Watch